sarvar2715/Mohammad/README.md

 # Mohammad
-A simple messaning app with Python
+A simple messanger app with Python
 Run Messanger to start the file